 - A change to the health of a parent or child

 Modifications Following Changes to the Illinois Child Support Law

 A new law went into effect in 2017 that changes how child support is calculated in Illinois.
 While the calculation of the amount of child support you pay or receive may be different under the new law, you will not be able to modify your existing child support order unless you can demonstrate that there has been a significant change in your circumstances, as described above.

 We represent parents who are seeking to modify child support orders, as well as those who wish to defend against the modification.
 With our experience in family law and financial matters, our lawyers can help you present a compelling argument to the judge.

 In addition, we can assist with the enforcement of court-ordered child support.
 If you are not receiving child support payments, we can petition the Court to hold the other parent in contempt of court for their failure to comply with the court's order.
 Our attorneys can also assist you in defending against in a contempt proceeding.

 Please call our office at 630-871-1002 to schedule an appointment with a Wheaton child support modification attorney.
 You may also contact us online.
-We have offices in Cook County, DuPage County, and Kendall County.
+We have offices in DuPage County and Kendall County.